 EURIMAGES - European Cinema Support Fund

 Eurimages is the cultural support fund of the Council of Europe.
-Established in 1989, it currently numbers 37 of the 47 member states of the Strasbourg-based Organisation, plus Canada as associate member.
+Established in 1989, it currently numbers 38 of the 46 member states of the Strasbourg-based Organisation, plus Canada as associate member.

-Eurimages promotes the European audiovisual industry by providing financial support to feature films, animations and documentaries produced in Europe.
-In doing so, it encourages co-operation between professionals established in different European countries.
+Eurimages promotes the European audiovisual industry by providing financial support to feature films, animations and documentaries produced as co-productions.
+In doing so, it encourages co-operation between professionals established in different countries.